 - Sinus Deficiencies: removing molars from the upper jaw cause resorption in the jawbone, due to the air pressure in the sinus cavity.
 This leads to enlarged sinus and bone loss.

-If you have any questions or concerns about any of these or other causes of bone loss, we welcome you to call 401-739-5500 or visit our oral surgeons in Warwick, Rhode Island, today.
+If you have any questions or concerns about any of these or other causes of bone loss, we welcome you to call 401-739-5500 or visit our oral surgeons in Warwick, Rhode Island, and North Attleboro, Massachusetts, today.
 We are happy to answer any questions!